 NREL's Probabilistic Resource Adequacy Suite to model resource adequacy.

 - Technology Characterization: The team is conducting a preliminary feasibility analysis of offshore transmission

 system technologies, including marine substations, transmission from marine substations

 to land-based substations, and undersea cabling for the scenarios developed in previous

 tasks.
-The team will also collect information to screen for cable routes that avoid
+The team is also collecting information to screen for cable routes that avoid

 use to ensure that cable routes meet marine regulations and address environmental

-- Reliability and Offshore Grid Evaluation: To evaluate the reliability of the grid, the team will use the Chronological AC Power
+- Reliability and Offshore Grid Evaluation: To evaluate the reliability of the grid, the team is using the Chronological AC

 scan tool.
-They will also use power systems computer aided design (PSCAD) for electromagnetic
+It is also using power systems computer-aided design for electromagnetic

 transient simulations and ETRAN for electromagnetic-transient-phasor cosimulations